PrasadAjit/real-time-social-media-analytics-with-generative-ai-main/README.md

 ```

 This will open a tab in your browser.
 This is how we will be able to interact with our Flink Application and make questions related to the processed messages

-4. You will need to authenticate with the Cognito user that has been created during the CDK Deployment

-If you did not make any change to the CDK, the Cognito user created for you is:

-* Username: FlinkGenAIBedrock@example.com,
-* Password: FlinkGenAIBedrock2024!

 > You can create additional users in Amazon Cognito and delete this one if needed

 ![Cognito-auth](diagrams-screenshots/cognito-auth.png "cognito-auth")